-18 Signs Your Stress Is Affecting Your Health, According to Doctors
+18 Silent Signs Your Stress Is Harming Your Health

 It's easy to chalk up brain farts to momentary lapses in memory.
 But high levels of cortisol—which is the primary stress hormone—are actually linked to short-term memory loss in older adults, a June 2014 study from the Journal of Neuroscience suggests.
 In the study, researchers at the University of Iowa found that chronic exposure to stress leads to a gradual loss of synapses in the prefrontal cortex where short-term memories are stored.

 According the Kaiser, the key to not allowing it to get to that point is creating barriers to stress that allow your mind and body to reset.
 "Don't look at your phone during lunch and turn off notifications on your phone at night," he says.
 "By changing your relationship with stress, you can begin changing your response to it so you're not treating an alert or email like being chased by a predator."

 Having trouble concentrating lately?
 If you've been feeling more overwhelmed than usual, it might be the reason you're unable to stay focused.
 It's been proven that stress from the loss of a job, a breakup or divorce, the death of a loved one, or another traumatic event can affect your cognitive function and memory.
 A Mar.
 2019 study published in the International Journal of Geriatric Psychiatry shows that traumatic or stressful life events may lead to a decline in cognitive function and memory.

 You get sick more often than you used to.

 With proper rest and relaxation, your body is armed with the necessary anti-inflammatory defenses to prevent illness.
 When you're chronically stressed, though, your immune cells become insensitive to cortisol, promoting the development of disease.
 "Having chronic inflammation from stress affects your ability to fight off infections and heal from them," Kaiser says.